conductor-is/quickbooks-desktop-api/README.md

 ## Requirements

 1. A Conductor API key pair: one secret key, one publishable key.
-Please [email us](mailto:hello@conductor.is?subject=Conductor%20Beta) to join the private beta.
+Please [email us](mailto:hello@conductor.is?subject=Conductor%20Beta%20Access&body=Hello!%20Tell%20us%20a%20bit%20about%20what%20you%20are%20building:%20) to join the beta.
 2. Node.js v16 or later.

 ## Installation